Schleifner/Tiny-Wasm-Compiler-Learn/Chapter8/Readme.md

 ## Learn target

-1. Understand call instruction of Wasm
+1. Understand call instruction of Wasm.
-2. Understand bl instruction and link register of arm64
+2. Understand bl instruction and link register of arm64.
-3. Understand context, volatile/non-volatile registers and calling convention
+3. Understand context, volatile/non-volatile registers and calling convention.
-4. Understand how to link dist address of call instructions
+4. Understand how to link dist address of call instructions.